sezero/quakespasm/README.txt

   o  make SDLNET=1 to enable SDL_net (Otherwise the socket api will be
      used directly)

-  o  make SDL_CONFIG=/PATH/TO/SDL-CONFIG for unusual SDL installs
+  o  make SDL_CONFIG=/PATH/TO/SDL-CONFIG for unusual SDL installations

   Streaming music playback requires "libmad" or "libmpg123" for MP3, and "libogg" and "libvorbis" for OGG files.

-  HOME directory support can be enabled via the Misc/homedir_0.patch
+  HOME directory support can be enabled via Misc/homedir_0.patch

   The project can also be built with Codeblocks (project files included).